Denver Nursing Home Abuse Lawyer

 Elder abuse is devastating and can be deadly.
 According to the National Center on Elder Abuse, elders who experienced even modest abuse, had a risk of death three times that of elders who had not been abused.

 Jordan Law has a track record of recovering damages for victims of elder abuse.
 Nursing homes and other elder care facilities and agencies can be secretive to try to deflect liability.
 Other patients may be too frightened or unable to come forward.
 Jordan Law knows how to effectively navigate those roadblocks and uncover the truth.
-Jordan law will aggressively pursue those responsible for failing to keep your loved one safe.
+A Personal Injury attorney in Denver at Jordan law will aggressively pursue those responsible for failing to keep your loved one safe.